Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/README.md

  ![image](https://github.com/Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/blob/master/week%206%20sketch/IMG_6989.JPG)

 In this sketch, I am going to laser cut the wheels to assemble the vehicle.
+I measure the size of the wheels and the board on the top of the vehicle.
+(Sorry to write in Chinese, it is to understand easier for me.)

  ![image](https://github.com/Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/blob/master/week%206%20sketch/IMG_6988.JPG)

 ## week5